awsdocs/amazon-lex-developer-guide/doc_source/context-mgmt.md

 For example, suppose you have two session attributes, `{"x": "1", "y": "2"}`\.
 If the client calls the `PostContent` or `PostText` operation without specifying the `sessionAttributes` field, Amazon Lex calls the Lambda function with the stored session attributes \(`{"x": 1, "y": 2}`\)\.
 If the Lambda function doesn't return session attributes, Amazon Lex returns the stored session attributes to the client application\.

 If either the client application or a Lambda function passes session attributes, Amazon Lex updates the stored session attributes\.
 Passing an existing value, such as ` {"x": 2}`, updates the stored value\.
+If you pass a new set of session attributes, such as `{"z": 3}`, the existing values are removed and only the new value is kept\.
 When an empty map, `{}`, is passed, stored values are erased\.

 To send session attributes to Amazon Lex, you create a string\-to\-string map of the attributes\.
 The following shows how to map session attributes: